idnow/de.idnow.ios/README.md

 ## Supported Versions
 - Your current SDK will stop receiving further support by May 21 (VideoIdent SDKs of version 4.2.0 and lower; 4.2.1 and higher continue to be supported)
 - After this time, the old SDK will continue to be operational, but we won’t provide any more updates and maintenance only with additional reimbursement
+- Versions of IDnowSDK lower when v5.2.0 may have issues with iOS higher when 16.0
+- Since Apple deprecated bitcode and the App Store no longer accepts bitcode submissions we have removed bitcode support from IDnow SDK starting from version 6.1.3
+- SDK versions started from 6.0.0 to 6.1.3 were archived using Xcode 14.
+Therefore, they are likely to have compatibility issues with Xcode 13 and lower.
+To fix this, starting v6.1.4, we temporarily reverted to the older Xcode version 13.2.1, which is compatible with Xcode 13.x as well as Xcode 14.x.

 ## Installation